-Membership dues - NAFSA provides essential career and program benefits to members via principles of good practice, providing training and professional development, convening networking opportunities and collaborative dialogues, and advocating for international education.
-For membership dues, revenue is recognized over the period to which the dues apply.
+Membership dues - NAFSA membership provides individuals with access to best-in-class programs, critical updates, resources designed to provide opportunities to partner with experienced international education leaders and peers, and advocacy for international education.
+Membership dues revenue is recognized over the period to which the dues apply.
 Other revenue received in advance and not yet earned is deferred to the applicable period.